tasmota/docs/docs/Upgrading.md

 Tasmota 8.2 introduced upgrading using gzipped binaries which are smaller in size and will likely skip the intermediary minimal build installation.
 This makes the upgrade process faster and straightforward.

-To use simply add `.gz` to the existing OTA Url or download the `.bin.gz` binary from the official [OTA Server](http://thehackbox.org/tasmota/release/) and the next upgrade will
+To use simply add `.gz` to the existing OTA Url or download the `.bin.gz` binary from the official [OTA Server](http://thehackbox.org/tasmota/release/) and the next upgrade will use the compressed file.

 ## Upgrade using webUI
 Upgrading the device firmware [over-the-air](https://en.wikipedia.org/wiki/Over-the-air_programming), aka OTA, is the most convenient way to upgrade.